finbourne/lusid-sdk-python/sdk/docs/RelationalDatasetDefinitionApi.md

 # **get_relational_dataset_definition**
 > RelationalDatasetDefinition get_relational_dataset_definition(scope, code, as_at=as_at)

-[EARLY ACCESS] GetRelationalDatasetDefinition: Get a Relational Dataset Definition
+GetRelationalDatasetDefinition: Get a Relational Dataset Definition

 Retrieve a relational dataset definition by its identifier.